 If, however, one wishes to calibrate only using the EikoTwin DIC self-calibration method, it is important to keep this 3D distribution criterion in mind.
 For example, these points’ availability can be confirmed before the test, using CAD or FE mesh data.
 One then needs to locate identifiable points on the mesh and on the images and can determine whether it is possible to obtain a point distribution as removed to a plane as possible.
 If such a set of points cannot be determined, we will then have to think about adding clickable points with the help of additional markers or objects in the environment.

 Easy selection of pre-calibration points (rough vs. smooth geometry)

 The more pre-calibration points are clicked by the user, the more robust the calibration will be.
-It is therefore essential to validate before the test that there will be a sufficient number of matching points between the model and the observed region.
+It is, therefore essential to validate before the test that there will be sufficient matching points between the model and the observed region.
 This question can be answered simply by studying the region and its immediate environment and list all the geometric singularities that will be easily found in the images.

 Adequacy between nominal and actual component geometry